-The scale and complexity of the clean-up programme required in order to deal effectively with the gross water pollution and waterside dereliction was too great for any one authority or agency (Mersey Basin Campaign, n.d.).
+The scale and complexity of the clean-up programme required to deal effectively with the gross water pollution and waterside dereliction was too great for any one authority or agency (Mersey Basin Campaign, n.d.).
 The management of the operation alone require the establishment of an independent entity.
-Thus, the Mersey Basin Business Foundation (MBBF), which is a non-profit making limited company with directors from the different partners, carries out the task of overall operational management for the Campaign.
-The MBBF was the recipient of the central government grant to the Campaign, which amounted to $\pounds 0.5m$, as well as in-kind contributions from a range of sources (with a financial value of $\pounds 3.2m$ in 2004-05).
+Thus, the Mersey Basin Business Foundation, which is a non-profit making limited company with directors from the different partners, carries out the task of overall operational management for the Campaign.
+The Foundation was the recipient of the central government grant to the Campaign, which amounted to £0.5m, as well as in-kind contributions from a range of sources (with a financial value of £3.2m in 2004-05).